This site is dedicated to James Hamilton Speirs - Jimmy Speirs - professional footballer and, ultimately, war hero.

 The site follows Jimmy's story in chronological sequence, starting with his family background and early days in Glasgow, moving through his various football clubs, and finishing at his final resting place in Belgium.

-Although it is nearly 100 years since Jimmy Speirs died, developments affecting his story continue to the present day - read about them on the Postscript page.
+Although it is now 100 years since Jimmy Speirs died, developments affecting his story continue to the present day - read about them on the Postscript page.

 Researching Jimmy's life has been a thoroughly enjoyable experience, largely due to the support which I have been given by many people along the way.
 I hope that you find as much interest and enjoyment in reading Jimmy's story.